kokopuffz/book_tinder/README.md

 - As a user, I want to match with other users who has similar book tastes
 - As a user, I want to view other user's page and see what we matched or didn't match in
 - As a user, I want to find more books to read

-## Approach
-My approach was to make the blog app many times

 ## MVP